DecBayComp/VoxelLearning/README.md

-# DIVA Cloud for voxel learning with VR annotation
+# Voxel Learning in DIVA

 Three-dimensional imaging is at the core of medical imaging and is becoming a standard in biological research.
 There is an increasing need to visualize, analyze and interact with data in a natural three-dimensional context.
 By combining stereoscopy and motion tracking, commercial virtual reality (VR) headsets provide a solution to this important visualization challenge by allowing any user to view volumetric image stacks in a highly intuitive fashion.